TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Experiments

 \subsection{Univariate regression on mixed-type data}

-Our goal is to evaluate and verify our approach on univariate regression problems with mixed-type data.
-This experiment is a second motivating example of this paper, as tree-based methods cannot model non-gaussian target distributions, and normalizing flows cannot deal with categorical variables without any additional data preparation step.
+Our goal is to evaluate and verify our approach to univariate regression problems with mixed-type data.
+This experiment is the main motivating example of this paper, as tree-based methods cannot model non-gaussian target distributions, and normalizing flows cannot deal with categorical variables without any additional data preparation step.

 \paragraph{Datasets and methodology} To the best of our knowledge, there is no established standard benchmark for regression problems with mixed-type datasets.
-Thus, we propose eight datasets from the well-known data platform - Kaggle.
-All details of the datasets can be found in the tab. \ref{table:catdata_description}.
-The one common thing for all of the datasets is that the target variable represents the price of a product.
+Thus, we propose seven datasets from the well-known data platform - Kaggle.
+They have various numbers of samples ranging from a few thousand to a hundred thousand, a different number of categorical and numerical variables.
+All details of the datasets can be found in tab. \ref{table:catdata_description}.

-In terms of the methodology, we follow the standard $80\% \/ 20\%$ training/testing holdout split.
+In terms of the methodology, we follow the standard $80\% / 20\%$ training/testing holdout split.
 We also split the training dataset to train and validation datasets in the same proportion for the best epoch/iteration selection purposes.
 All experiments are run 5 times and results are averaged.

+For obtaining point estimates from TreeFlow we analyze three approaches: (i) Samples averaging (Avg) - the simple average of samples, (ii) RMSE@1 - usage of the most probable sample, (iii) RMSE@2 - usage of the two most probable samples.
+Finally, we provide ablation studies regarding the design of the Tree-based Feature Extractor and the Shallow Feature Extractor (see Appendix sec. \ref{sec:ablation}).

 \paragraph{Baselines} Currently, the only approach to work with such problems is a CatBoost which deals out-of-the-box with mixed-type datasets and support modeling target variable with Gaussian distribution.
-Here, we do not consider other probabilistic methods as their implementations do not support categorical variables (NGBoost, RoNGBa, XGBoostLSS, PGBM) or do not provide an implementation of the method (CatBoostLSS).
-Moreover, we do not consider any categorical feature encoding as some features have very high cardinality.
-However, we do perform such a comparison as an ablation study in Appendix in Section \ref{sec:ablation_ohe}.
+Additionally, we evaluate PGBM with one hot encoding for categorical variables as the representative method for standard tree methods without support for categorical variables.
+Moreover, this method is also capable of utilizing various parametric distributions.
+We perform the evaluation on both probabilistic (NLL, CRPS) and deterministic (RMSE / RMSE@K) metrics.

 \paragraph{Results}